-Topic Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning

-Suggestions are included below for your convenience.
+Торіс Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
 This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge.

-How to create an Do you know how to create an exciting Prepared

-exciting and relevant programme?
-5

-programme Discussion with other

-Understanding of: leaders

-How a termly/monthly programme

-could be structured

-How a weekly programme could be structured

-The key principals that should be

-included in all programmes;

-To provide challenge and adventure for

-young people and to be fun and

-enjoyable

-Be safe, rewarding and varied

-Be shaped by young people in

-partnership with adults

-1
+How to create an Do you know how to create an exciting Prepared exciting and relevant programme?
+Disawasi na with subprogramme Discussion with other Understanding of: leaders How a termly/monthly programme could be structured How a weekly programme could be structured The key principals that should be included in all programmes; To provide challenge and adventure for young people and to be fun and enjoyable Be safe, rewarding and varied Be shaped by young people in partnership with adults

-To learn, develop and share ideas To give young people the opportunity to develop a better understanding of their community and the world around them To give young people the opportunity to gain life skills and confidence, to develop self-esteem and to understand relationships

-How to generate Do you know how to generate Prepared
+To learn, develop and share ideas To give young people the opportunity to develop a better understanding of their community and the world around them To give young people the opportunity to gain life skills and confidence, to develop self-esteem and to understand relationships How to generate programme ideas Do you know how to generate programme ideas?
+Understanding of the methods that could be used: Brainstorming based on a theme Using a list of notable dates/festivals/awareness weeks coming up in the next term that the programme can then be based around Working towards a particular badge or award (challenge badges would be ideal for this) Playing word association to generate ideas Using a random collection of objects as prompts Preparing for a camp, visit, competition that the programme can then be based around Speak to other section leaders at District meetings and similar Look at Programmes Online for ideas, particularly the programme of the month Look at the ideas generated from the section forum for what the young people want to do Consider an outing to a local place of interest, especially if there is an event taking place Prepared Discussion with other leaders Programmes online

-programme ideas programme ideas?
-D: : : : : : : : : : : : : : : : : : :

-Understanding of the motheds that sould Discussion with other leaders

-Understanding of the methods that could be used: leaders

-Brainstorming based on a theme Programmes online

-Using a list of notable

-dates/festivals/awareness weeks

-coming up in the next term that the

-programme can then be based around

-Working towards a particular badge or

-award (challenge badges would be ideal for this)

-Playing word association to generate

-ideas

-Using a random collection of objects as prompts

-Preparing for a camp, visit, competition

-that the programme can then be based around

-Speak to other section leaders at

-District meetings and similar

-Look at Programmes Online for ideas,

-particularly the programme of the month

-Look at the ideas generated from the

-section forum for what the young

-people want to do

-Consider an outing to a local place of interest, capacially if there is an event.

-interest, especially if there is an event taking place

-Caking place